-There can be times when after an interview you may feel like you are not satisfied with the role that was offered.
 The reason that you had to deal with rejection in an interview could be that the role was not meant for you.
 There’s a possibility that you also felt like you could not see yourself in the same role for days to come.
 If the tasks that would be assigned during the job do not seem to be exciting, chances are the selection of the job-opening was a wrong one.

 While dealing with rejection in job interviews always give extra thought to the weaknesses and focus on working on them before appearing for another interview.
 If the interviewer tells you about certain requirements that you did not possess, plan them into your action accordingly.
-Practice the answers on which you think you could not perform up to the point.

 Seize The Opportunity

 It can be a hard task to review your rejection interview, but you need to do it.
 Take action wherever there is room for improvement and be a better version of yourself.
 Gather all the constructive feedback from all the hiring managers that you come across.

 After you deal with rejection in an interview, there is a possibility that the thought of not looking for a job for a while crosses your mind.
 The job-seeker might end up being isolated from the network that was built if the momentum is broken.
 In that situation, the internal candidate will be back to square one from where they started.
 So keep going with the job hunt.

 A New Perspective

 Approach each interview you give with a fresh perspective.
 That way, you can make sure that you do not repeat the mistakes you made in the previous job offer.

 If you feel you were unprepared for a part of the interview, or if you made mistakes, acknowledge them and learn from them.
 Be what you are and improve if you feel you lack somewhere.
 It is always a good time to learn from your mistakes and move on.